masonwaller/linked-list-converter/README.md

 }
 ```

-### mergeSort(head: NodeObject): NodeObject
+### mergeSort(head: NodeObject | null, compare?: (val1, val2) => boolean): NodeObject | null

 Provide a noncircular linked list and it'll return a new sorted list.
 Defaults to ascending order.
+You can also provide a compare function that returns a boolean if the data to sort is nested in an object or needs to be computed, defaults to (val1, val2) => val1 < val2.

 ```
 const list = {